pollen-robotics/reachy_2023/README.md

 We use Cyclone DDS, here is a [link](https://docs.ros.org/en/humble/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html) for reference, but everything to install it is already included in current guide.

+After ROS2 Humble installation is completed, you should add the following to your bashrc.
 ```commandline
 source /opt/ros/humble/setup.bash
 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp